 Employees who have been affected by domestic violence can take paid domestic violence leave if:

-- they have worked for their employer for at least 6 months.
+- they have worked for the employer for six months for:

 Domestic violence leave rights and responsibilities